twop/ts-union/README.md

 };
 ```

-if either accepts a function that will be invoked with a match and/or else clause.
+if either accepts a function that will be invoked (with a match) and/or else case.

 ```typescript
 // typedef for if case for one argument.